thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 ### Arcade Machine

+- Consolidate documentation in one place or repository
 - Add additional modes to the Arcade Machine software
   - Kiosk Mode: Show only published games, ideal for events
   - Normal Mode: Display both published and test games